Turn engineering work into trusted performance evidence

 Will my engineers feel surveilled by this?

-Arbor reads what's already public to your team: the same PRs, comments, and tickets a manager would scroll through manually before review season.
+Arbor reads what's already public to your team: the same PRs, comments, and tickets a manager would scroll through manually before calibration.
 There's no new instrumentation, no time tracking, no IDE telemetry, no presence detection.

 What about work that doesn’t show up in a PR or ticket?

-For docs (design docs, RFCs, ADRs, postmortems, runbooks), upload them into Arbor and the doc activity folds into the brief alongside code and tickets.
-For work that's truly off-tool (mentoring, hiring, on-call rotations), that's exactly why Arbor ships an evidence brief instead of a rating: you and the engineer add the rest before the calibration committee sees it.
+For docs (design docs, RFCs, ADRs, postmortems, runbooks), connect Confluence and Arbor pulls page activity automatically into the brief alongside code and tickets.
+For work that's truly off-tool (mentoring, hiring, on-call rotations), that's exactly why Arbor ships evidence briefs instead of a rating: you and the engineer add the rest before the calibration committee sees it.

 Won’t this just push engineers to game the metrics, more PRs, more lines?

 Three guards.
 The metrics are cohort-relative, so the arms race is bounded by what's actually shippable on this team.
-The narrative grounds claims in linked evidence, so a wall of rubber-stamp PRs reads as suspicious instead of impressive.
+The brief points back to linked work, so a wall of rubber-stamp PRs reads as suspicious instead of impressive.
 And the brief itself never outputs a rank, score, or rating.
 Engineers don't have a number to optimize toward.

 Why trust AI with something this consequential?

-Every metric is auditable from raw events; every narrative claim links back to the PR, comment, or ticket it came from.
-If you can't re-open the source, the claim doesn't ship.
+Every metric is auditable from raw events; every important example links back to the PR, comment, or ticket it came from.
+If Arbor can't re-open the source, it leaves the example out.
 You're not trusting the AI, you're auditing it.

 What if my team uses a different tracker?

-GitHub and Jira are the launch sources.
+GitHub, Jira, and Confluence are connected today.
 Other code platforms and trackers are on the roadmap; if a specific tool blocks a real rollout for your team, that's exactly the kind of feedback the beta is for.

 What does it cost?

-Free during the beta.
-Paid pricing isn't finalized; per-seat-per-month is the likely model, and we'll tell you before any charge ever happens.
+Pricing isn't finalized yet.
+Per-seat-per-month is the likely model, and we'll tell you before any charge ever happens.